jayarathina/Roman-Calendar/README.md

 ## Before Starting
 - Specific settings like the Solemnities of Epiphany, Ascension and Corpus Christi occouring on sundays are passed through variables.
-- The project generates a JSON file for each year.

 ## Structure of the csv file
 - [calendar.csv](src/calendar.csv) file has the list of feast.
 You can add local calendars to the end of the file.